florian-beetz/bachelor-thesis/thesis.md

   updated to be compatible with Java 9.
-  In some cases incompatibilities of dependencies can be worked around with the many command line switches provided to make migration easier, but this only delays the effort to update to a new version of the dependency.
+  In some cases incompatibilities of dependencies can be worked around with the many command line switches provided to make migration easier, but this only delays the inevitable effort to update to a new version of the dependency.
 * Modularizing an application with +JPMS requires a well maintained system architecture to be able to extract cleanly encapsulated modules.
   Tightly coupled components can only be extracted as modules with much effort